-After lunch, we did talk about a few other things: the stories we tell ourselves about ourselves (“I’m just no good at this communication thing;” “Given my awful first marriage, I’ll probably never trust women ever again”); the categories we construct (Clueless engineer; drama queen; oversexed), and then conveniently forget we made up those categories that are suffocating us; and the rules of “fair fighting.”
+After lunch, we did talk about a few other things: the stories we tell ourselves about ourselves (“I’m just no good at this communication thing;” “Since my awful first marriage, I’ll probably never trust women ever again”); the categories we construct (Clueless engineer; drama queen; oversexed), and then conveniently forget we made up those categories that are suffocating us; and the rules of “fair fighting.”

 In my 39 years as a therapist, almost every couple has told me they have “communication problems.”
-My answer is always some version of “Well, we’ll see about that.”
+My answer is usually some version of “Well, we’ll see about that.”
 Because in my experience, most couples communicate clearly—they just don’t like what they hear.